You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 Need to Find True Teacher, Saturday Lecture

-I am about to taste the truth of God's authority.
-In Dogen Zenji's Gakudo Yojinshu, he says it's necessary, in order to practice, it's necessary to have a right teacher.
+Well, I believe we've gone enough of the road.
+We keep saying it's too scary, but today I'm glad that we totally tried.
+We turned out this is the right place.
+Good morning.
+In Dogen Zenji's Gakuto Yojinshu, he says it's necessary, in order to practice, it's necessary to have a right teacher.
 And he describes a teacher as someone who doesn't have emotional entanglements or intellectual entanglements and is not necessarily a scholar, but who knows how to combine understanding and practice.

 [01:28]

 And he's always criticizing people who just have intellectual understanding or scholarly understanding.
 And he always emphasizes practice, as we know.
-So a good teacher is always necessary for students, otherwise they don't know which way to go and don't know how to even if they have some understanding, don't know how to go about practice in a day-to-day, day-by-day way.
+So a good teacher is always necessary for students.
+Otherwise, they don't know which way to go and don't know how to even if they have some understanding, don't know how to go about practice in a day-by-day way.

 [02:46]